pantrypoints/sp/content/en/research/indian/gospel/chapter-04b.md

 Yes, sir.
 But may I know if one can realize God while performing one's duties?
 Can 'Rama' and 'desire' coexist?
 The other day I read in a Hindi couplet: 'Where Rama is, there desire cannot be; where desire is, there Rama cannot be.'
 {{< /r >}}

+{{< l a="Ramakrishna" >}}
-MASTER: "All, without exception, perform work.
+All, without exception, perform work.
 Even to chant the name and glories of God is work, as is the meditation of the non-dualist on 'I am He'.
 Breathing is also an activity.
 There is no way of renouncing work altogether.
-So do your work, but surrender the result to God."
+So do your work, but surrender the result to God.
+{{< /l >}}

 {{< r a="M" >}}
 Sir, may I make an effort to earn more money?
 {{< /r >}}

+{{< l a="Ramakrishna" >}}
-MASTER: "It is permissible to do so to maintain a religious family.
+It is permissible to do so to maintain a religious family.
 You may try to increase your income, but in an honest way.
 The goal of life is not the earning of money, but the service of God.
-Money is not harmful if it is devoted to the service of God."
+Money is not harmful if it is devoted to the service of God.
+{{< /l >}}

+\
 {{< r a="M" >}}
 How long should a man feel obliged to do his duty toward his wife and children?
 {{< /r >}}

+{{< l a="Ramakrishna" >}}
-MASTER: "As long as they feel pinched for food and clothing.
+As long as they feel pinched for food and clothing.
 But one need not take the responsibility of a son when he is able to support himself.
-When the young fledgling learns to pick its own food, its mother pecks it if it comes to her for food."
+When the young fledgling learns to pick its own food, its mother pecks it if it comes to her for food.
+{{< /l >}}

 {{< r a="M" >}}
 How long must one do one's duty?